ElmoDFGD/ElmoRim/README.md

     *Not a mod but a combination of features from several mods.
 Read on to find out more.
 The full modlist can be viewed [here](123).

-This work is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License][cc-by-nc-sa].

 ## System Requirements